-Table 2 below shows a dataset of fingerprint of four contrast value that need to be converted into grey.
+Table 2, 3 and 4 below show a dataset of fingerprint of four contrast value that need to be converted into grey.
 Contrast 1 represent the red colour value, Contrast 2 represent Green colour value, Contrast 3 represent blue colour value and Contrast 4 represent black colour value.
 The higher the contrast value, the more converting process to grey colour needs to be done.
 Apart from that, four Homogeneity values that calculate the nearness of the distribution of fundamentals in the GLCM to the GLCM diagonal.
 Homogeneity 1 represent first vector value, Homogeneity 2 represent second vector value, Homogeneity 3 represent third vector value and Homogeneity 4 represent fourth vector value.
 Moreover, four Correlation values that calculate the joint possibility incidence of the quantified pixel pairs.
-Correlation 1 represent third vector value, Correlation 4 represent fourth vector value.
-Lastly, four Energy values that run the sum of squared rudiments in the GLCM.
-Energy 1 represent the first vector value, Energy 2 represent second vector value, Energy 3 represent third vector value and Energy 4 represent fourth vector value, Energy 3 represent third vector value and Energy 4 represent fourth vector value, Nevertheless, all the 4 elements' mean is calculated and represent as in Table 2 below.
+Correlation 1 represent third vector value, Correlation 4 represent fourth vector value, Lastly, four Energy values that run the sum of squared rudiments in the GLCM.
+Energy 1 represent the first vector value, Energy 2 represent second vector value, Energy 3 represent third vector value and Energy 4 represent fourth vector value.
+Nevertheless, all the 4 elements' mean is calculated and represent as in Table 2 below.